rstade/NetBricks/README.md

+## Remarks to Branch e2d2-rs-v1

+This branch is a major change to the original NetBricks code.
+The code of packet.rs was replaced by pdu.rs.
+Pdu stands for "protocol data unit".
+Objective was to allow for a more arbitrary protocol stacking and header parsing.
+In the original code the protocol stacks must follow a tree topology, which is fixed at compile time through type parameters (e.g. PreviousHeader).
+The Pdu struct has no longer type parameters but includes a stack of Rust enumeration values (enum Header) which can abstract any arbitrary sequence of protocol encapsulations.
+The protocol sequence is determined at run time by the pdu parser and not limited at compile time, except through the capabilities of the parser.

+As a positive side effect the code becomes more comprehensive as a lot of type parameters can be removed.
+This makes also the code easier to understand.
+Also we found no negative impact on the performance.

+After parsing we specialize the parsed generic Header type to a specific Rust struct type, e.g. a struct IpHeader.
+Therefore we still utilize the full type checking capabilities of Rust at compile time and we lose nothing compared to the original code.

+## The original NetBricks ReadMe:

 [NetBricks](http://netbricks.io/) is a Rust based framework for NFV development.
 Please refer to the [paper](https://people.eecs.berkeley.edu/~apanda/assets/papers/osdi16.pdf) for information about the architecture and design.
 Currently NetBricks requires a relatively modern Linux version.